Kotlin/KEEP/proposals/lambdas-in-annotations.md

 Details will be explained in the next section.

 ## Compiler implementation
-There are two different implementations of this proposal depending on **noinline** modifier.
+There are two different implementations of this proposal depending on **reified** modifier.

 ### Regular functional type
 Compiler translates lambda expression into separated class with implementation of appropriate method so Java code still can work with such annotation value.